danielwbeebe/My-News-Bubble-App/proposal.md

 ## Resources

-I will use the API key from: https://newsapi.org/
+To retrieve news articles from the user's chosen sources, I will use an API key from: https://newsapi.org/